As Homer once wrote poetically, the difficulty is not so great to die for a friend, as to find a friend worth dying for.

 I am going to be reborn?
 Reborn as Artemis’ priestess?
 What did that even mean?
 Wait, he mentioned of Ben.
 That’s right, he would be with me later on to help guide me.
 Isobel thoughts swarmed around.

-Her father suddenly kissed her forehead and stated as he got up, “Good night Leannan.
-You will do what’s right when the time comes.”
+Her father suddenly kissed her forehead and stated as he got up, “Guid nicht Leannan.
+Ye'll do what’s right when the time comes.”

 The next night Isobel was getting ready for bed and one of her servants named Savannah knocked on the wooden door.
-“Yes,” Isobel called out, but she just stared at Isobel with regret.
+“Aye,” Isobel called out, but she just stared at Isobel with regret.

 Isobel’s eyes dropped to the floor in panic knowing what Savannah would say.
 Stepping forward she quietly said, “Your father had been escorted out.
 They have taken him away for his debt.”